DMDComposer/SweetAlert2-AHK/README.md

 ## Swal2 Examples Converted to AHK

 - Examples taken top to bottom from https://sweetalert2.github.io/
-- As of 11/3/2021 not all below examples are working
+- As of 11/3/2021 not all below examples are working due to bugs / (not all themes play nice)

+> ⚠️ <span style="color:yellow">A couple things to note when converting:</span>
+>
+> - The main thing to look out for when trying to convert a Swal2 example to AHK is ES6 to Legacy JS.
+You can use a compiler to help but the most common example is converting **JS arrow functions** , _for example_: **=>**.
+> - As well, escaping characters correctly if using AHK continuation.

 ```ahk
 ; A basic message